 The anticipated contract type for this procurement will be a firm fixed-priced and fixed-term service agreement.
 Please note that the inclusion of separate line items for any indirect costs or fees (i.e., administration fee) will not be permitted.
 As such, it is expected that each offeror will provide comprehensive total values for each component inclusive of any/all indirect cost and fee.

+Annex: Budget template